 - a.
 The Future Land Use Map shall designate all resource land and lands not currently approved for development as Rural Area. - b.
-The Land Use Bylaw shall zone as Rural Area (RA) all lands currently in resource and residential uses, with the exception of areas of greater residential density as identified in Policy R-2.
+The Land Use Bylaw shall zone as Rural Area (RA) all lands currently in resource and residential uses, with the exception of smaller existing residential lots.
 Within this zone, primary resource activities shall be given priority and protected.
 The RA Zone shall also be applied to all existing institutional properties adjacent to underlying RA uses. - c.
 The Land Use Bylaw shall establish criteria and standards for resource-based uses, including agriculture, fishing, and forestry sectors, as well as resource commercial and resource industrial uses, in the Rural Area Zone. - d.
 Additional uses compatible with primary resource activities may be permitted in the RA Zone, including limited residential development and small-scale commercial uses.